 About

 Mia Johnson is an interdisciplinary artist and historian born in Redlands, California.
 She spent her childhood moving across the country from state to state with her parents and four siblings.
 Mia Received a BFA in Print Media & Photography and BA in Art History from Kent State University as well as an MFA in Printmaking from Ohio University.
-Mia has since held residencies at Zygote Press and Columbus Printed Arts Center.
-She currently lives and works in Marshall, Missouri as assistant professor of studio art at Missouri Valley College.
+She has since held residencies at Zygote Press and Columbus Printed Arts Center and has exhibited nationally and internationally.
+Mia currently lives in Kansas City, Missouri and works as Director of Morris Gallery and Assistant Professor of Art at Missouri Valley College in Marshall, MO.